GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 This an example of running Gluu Server Docker edition on multiple VMs using Docker Swarm Mode.

-[Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.3/examples/multi-hosts) are the instructions to deploy a clustered instances of Gluu Server Docker containers.
+[Here](https://github.com/GluuFederation/gluu-docker/tree/3.1.3/examples/multi-hosts) are the instructions to deploy clustered instances of Gluu Server Docker containers.
 This example consists of several shell scripts, and config files (including docker-compose files).

 What follows is an explanation of the process we used to deploy clustered Gluu Server Docker containers.